 We are pleased to share the fourth article in the series from Matt Hartleib, City of La Porte, Texas.
 In the series, ELGL members talk about how they balance their personal faith with their public service careers.
-Sign up to write for this series here.

 The phrase “a separation of church and state” (which is not actually included in the U.S. Constitution) likely means different things to different people.
 The prevention of a government led state religion.
 Freedom for individuals to practice their faith without fear of governmental interference.
 Or perhaps just an unwritten but oft broken rule to not talk politics at church.
 For all the things it may mean, one thing it has certainly not meant is an exclusion of people of strongly held faith from careers in the local government sector.

 more awkward than incompatible

 As the son of a proud Navy veteran dad and public educator mom, I’d love to share the story of how I sought out a career in local government as a way to carry on the family public service tradition.
 But in reality, I just needed a job.
 However, over a decade in now, I easily and frequently slip in to PR mode when talking about local government careers.
 Perhaps that is partly the recruiter in me, but it comes easily and sincerely because I believe what I am saying.
 Local government is a fantastic place to work.